 Background: Football is the world's most popular sport with over 265 million players, in FIFA's last census-style report in 2007 (FIFA, 2007).
 In England 11.8 million players participate in organised football matches and training each week (English Football Association, 2024).
-While regular participation in sport and physical activity has many benefits for health and well-being (Blair & Morris; 2009; Callow et al., 2020; Saxena et al., 2005), there is increasing public concern and research scrutiny regarding the long-term negative consequences of repeated ball-to-head impacts, an integral skill in football known as heading (Peek et al., 2023).
+While regular participation in sport and physical activity has many benefits for health and well-being (Blair & Morris; 2009; Callow et al., 2020; Saxena et al., 2005), there is increasing public concern and research scrutiny regarding the long-term negative consequences of repeated ball-to-head impacts such as dementia and other neurodegenerative diseases.
+Therefore, an integral skill in football known as heading (Peek et al., 2023) is also under the spotlight.

 To minimise the potential long-term harm associated with heading, a small number of football associations around the world have implemented Heading Guidelines.
 However, the evidence underpinning the strategies contained within these guidelines is unclear.
 Additionally, most football associations globally currently do not endorse a position on heading including the sport's governing body, FIFA.
-This presents a perfect opportunity to explore the safest possible manner of heading within football's lawmakers IFAB's current laws.
+It is therefore crucial that we explore the safest possible manner of heading within football's lawmakers IFAB's current laws.